nanlabs/nancy.js/README.md

 </div>

-This repository contains different infrastructure components that are used in different projects here at [NaN Labs](https://www.nanlabs.com/).
+This repository contains different React components, hooks, apps and libraries that are used in different projects here at [NaN Labs](https://www.nanlabs.com/).

 - [Applications](#applications)